Trinity Memorial Church (Binghamton, New York)

 Trinity Memorial Church is a historic Episcopal church located at Binghamton in Broome County, New York.
 It was completed in 1897 and is a High Victorian Gothic style structure constructed of bluestone with limestone watertable and trim.
 The front facade features a large square projecting tower with a side entrance and a smaller, secondary apse.
-Also on the front facade is a large Gothic arched window with geometrict tracery and stained glass.
+Also on the front facade is a large Gothic arched window with geometric tracery and stained glass.

 The original architects were Lacey & Bartoo.
 In 1949 the parish house was completed to designs by George Bain Cummings, their successor.

 It was listed on the National Register of Historic Places in 1998.